Skip to content

 Voters who cast ballots for opposition candidate Ibrahim Mohamed Solih were probably motivated mainly by frustration with corruption in Mr. Yameen’s government and his firm crackdowns on dissent.
 The US and EU had even threatened sanctions in response to his habit of jailing critics.

-But the broader interest in this story centers on the growing regional rivalry between China and India.
+But the bigger story here is the growing regional rivalry between China and India.
 As we wrote in February, the Maldives have historically allied with India, but Yameen had tilted the country toward China to win investment in infrastructure, particularly in support of tourism, an economic lifeline for this small country.
 Most of those tourists now come from China.
 Beijing, for its part, sees the Maldives as a key piece of its broader strategy to establish friendly ports for its ships – both commercial and military – across the Indian Ocean.

 India, fearful of expanded Chinese influence, had backed opposition candidate Solih.
 Before the vote, exiled former president Mohamed Nasheed, pushed from power by Yameen in 2012, called on New Delhi to intervene to prevent the current president from stealing the vote.
 Some in India urged their government to answer the call.
 (Back in February, Nasheed requested an outright Indian invasion.)
 The opposition’s resounding victory rendered all of that unnecessary.